Croatian nationality law

-The Croatian nationality law dates back from June 26, 1991, with amendments on May 8, 1992, October 28, 2011, and January 1, 2020, and an interpretation of the Constitutional Court in 1993.
+The Croatian nationality law dates back from 26 June 1991, with multiple amendments over the years, the last one being on 15 December 2021, and an interpretation of the Constitutional Court in 1993.
 It is based upon the Constitution of Croatia (Chapter II, articles 9 and 10).
 It is mainly based on jus sanguinis.

 Acquisition of Croatian citizenship

 Croatian citizenship can be acquired in the following ways: